A North American Conservation Success

 Estimated continental population (Partners in Flight range)

-The U.S. Fish and Wildlife Service is finalizing an Environmental Assessment that would update falconry take allocations for wild peregrines.
+The U.S. Fish and Wildlife Service released its draft Environmental Assessment proposing updated falconry take allocations for wild peregrines.
 The EA rests on the same Prescribed Take Level framework that USFWS uses for all other raptor harvest decisions — a framework developed by the agency's own raptor biologists, including Brian Millsap.
+The public comment period has now closed; the agency's final rulemaking is pending.

 The proposal does not increase risk to the population.
 It brings the rule-set into line with demographic reality: peregrines have been recovered for 25+ years, monitoring data is mature, and the take framework has been successfully applied to other species for over a decade.